Showing posts with label Harry Whittington. Show all posts

 Lorna June is indeed real nice to the Baynards’ hot oldest son, making sure FJ is good and hard when she starts negotiating a more prominent place in his life, and by extension high society.
 Ferrell-Junor ultimately reasons that “the exchange was totally fair—her beauty was worth far more than all the dull parties his mother and her friends would ever throw.”
 Also: the power of boners.

-His post-nut bliss turns to regret later when he sees his odious “friend” Gil Talmadge at the local watering hole.
+His post-nut bliss later turns to regret when he sees his odious “friend” Gil Talmadge at the local watering hole.
 The book makes clear that FJ doesn’t really like Gil but goes along with his antics—like having a mentally disabled slave girl masturbate for the guys’ amusement—just so he’s not shunned by the group.
 Gil tells FJ that Lorna June is the town lay.
 “Hell, if you didn’t screw her the first time out, you’re in a new minority, old pal,” Gil says.
 “Every white guy in Calvert County has had ole Lorna June Garrity—at least once.”

 FJ later confronts Lorna June about the rumors.
 She confesses he’s not the first man she’s been with (“I might have made a couple mistakes, but that’s all they were—mistakes”), but she quickly silences Ferrell-Junior’s concerns, as well as get him to again promise to invite her to an upcoming party at Blackoaks, with a blowjob.
 Girl knows how to negotiate!